Why a successful résumé depends on the reader’s experience more than you realize

 First, I look for my client’s story.
 Before I start writing, I take time to contemplate a few questions, including, What is my client’s storyline?
 What’s the thread that ties everything in their career together?
 Are there any plot twists?

-And finally I asked, What will make their résumé the most compelling?
+And finally I ask, What will make their résumé the most compelling?

 By “compelling,” I mean, “What will motivate the right recruiters and hiring managers to want to meet my client?